Queen Zhou the Elder: Biography

 Zhou Ehuang was the daughter of Zhou Zong, an official to Emperor Yuanzong.
 She had a younger sister named Zhou Jiamin, who was 14 years younger than her.
 She studied the book of history, mastered the rhythm of music, and played xiangqi.
 As a musical genius, she played the pipa for Emperor Li Jing on his birthday, and he rewarded her with a pipa as a present.
 He married her to his son, Li Yu Prince of Wu.
 After Li Jing died, Li Yu ascended to the throne as emperor and honored her as Queen.
 Her younger sister, then 5 at the time, was allowed to visit the palace frequently.

 As queen, she gave birth to two sons, Li Chongyu and Li Chongxuan.
 Her younger son, Li Chongxuan, was playing in front of a statue when a lamp suddenly fell down on him.
 Li Chongxuan was frightened and eventually died of shock at the age of three.
 Queen Zhou was saddened, and she eventually fell ill.
 She lamented to her husband about their son, and Li Yu was greatly saddened too.
-During her last days, Li Yu carried out an affair with her younger sister, who was 14 at that time.
-Queen Zhou heard about this and died out of sadness.
-Li Yu was very regretful, and wrote a poem for her.
+During her last days, there is speculation but no evidence that Li Yu carried out an affair with her younger sister, who was 14 at that time.
+After Queen Zhou died, Li Yu wrote a poem for her.
 Soon, Queen Zhou's mother in law, Empress Dowager Zhong succumbed to illness.
 After their funerals, Queen Zhou's younger sister Jiamin became the new queen of Li Yu.
 Jiamin would be known in history as Queen Zhou the Younger and would accompany Li Yu until his death.